Santa Fe, New Mexico’s Weekend Travel Guide

 This home-style restaurant has been satisfying locals with its hearty comfort food, relaxed atmosphere, and friendly service since 1948.
 The Pantry prides itself on its fresh-from-scratch food, generous portions, and quick service.

 The menu at Tesuque Villiage Market is best described as straightforward with a local Santa Fe twist!
-That is, pizza, hamburgers, enchiladas and more all incorporating a Santa Fe favorite: green chile.
+That is, pizza, hamburgers, enchiladas, and more all incorporating a Santa Fe favorite: green chile.
 If you come in the morning, the menu will feature multiple breakfast options and fantastic pastries.
-This could be the perfect weekend restaurant filled with Southwestern décor and a full bar!
+This could be the perfect place to eat in Santa Fe during the weekend, filled with Southwestern décor and a full bar!

-If you’d rather stay in town, The Compound is located just over a mile from Santa Fe’s historic Plaza.
-This popular fine dining restaurant features contemporary American cuisine accented by flavors brought to this country by 16th-century Spanish settlers.
+If you’d rather stay in town, The Compound is located just over a mile from the historic Plaza.
+This popular place to eat in Santa Fe features contemporary American cuisine accented by flavors brought to this country by 16th-century Spanish settlers.
 Owner/chef Mark Kiffin was named Best Chef of the Southwest by the James Beard Awards in 2005.

 This vibrant city offers more than just wonderful food.
 History, art, architecture, and a wonderful multicultural atmosphere help give Santa Fe a unique ‘flavor’ of its own.
-At Aqui Santa Fe, we offer luxury vacation rental properties to stay at while you enjoy everything Santa Fe offers.
+Stay at Aqui Santa Fe’s luxury vacation rental properties while you enjoy everything Santa Fe offers.
 Our contact form will help you find the perfect location for your stay in this unique city.

 Santa Fe Live Music Venues